Dthurow/dthurow.github.io/_drafts/using-rotary-encoders.md

 }
 {% endhighlight %}

 This correctly understands clockwise and counterclockwise movement.
 HOWEVER, there's two issues.
-One, it's triggering roughly 4 times each detent, and Two sometimes the code manages to get a bounce or something else wonky, and it reads, say, 3 clockwise and one counterclockwise movement.
+One, it's triggering roughly 4 times each detent, and Two sometimes the code manages to get a bounce or something else wonky, and it reads, say, 3 clockwise and one counterclockwise movement while I'm moving it clockwise.
 So I want to track all the states it passes through, and then figure out which way its going, ignoring those occasional misreads.

 >**NOTE** "detent" is a fancy word for that "click" feeling you get with rotary encoders.
 Each "click" position is a detent.